In or out? Patriots QB Tom Brady posts cryptic photo, sets internet ablaze

 FOXBOROUGH, MASS.
-(WHDH) - Patriots Quarterback Tom Brady set the internet ablaze with speculation Thursday night after posting an optical illusion to his social media accounts.
+(WHDH) - New England Patriots quarterback Tom Brady set the internet ablaze with speculation Thursday night after posting an optical illusion to his social media accounts.

 RELATED: Patriots quarterback Tom Brady remaining ‘open-minded’ about playing for another team